WPratt0211/Over-the-Wire-Writeup/Bandit Level 4.md

 Like the other challenges, you'll need to complete the following:

 - Make sure you're connected to the `bandit3` user using the credentials from the last challenge
-- Find the file in the home directory that contains the password.
-The filename is `.hidden`
+- Find the file that contains the password.
+The filename is `.hidden` in the `inhere` directory
 - Read the file and use the string to connect to the `bandit4` user

 This is also a relatively simple one.
 You'll find that there is a directory called `inhere`, but when you `cd` into it, there seems to be nothing.
 It seems that there must be a hidden file, so running the `ls` command as normal won't show it to us, and we can't open it with `cat` if we can't see it, because we don't know what it's called.
 There are two ways you could go about finding and opening the file: